Sydney Sixers: 2012 Champions League Twenty20

 By winning the inaugural 2011–12 Big Bash League, the Sixers earned the right to compete in the 2012 Champions League Twenty20 tournament.
-The Sixers were drawn into Group B along with the Chennai Super Kings, Mumbai Indians (India – Indian Premier League), Yorkshire (England – Twenty20 Cup) and Highveld Lions.
+They were drawn into Group B along with the Chennai Super Kings, Mumbai Indians (India – Indian Premier League), Yorkshire (England – Twenty20 Cup) and Highveld Lions.
 The Sixers cruised through the group stage without too many difficulties.
 The batters blasted the Super Kings out of the park scoring 185/5 with the bowlers backing them up to win by 12 runs.
 Mitchell Starc tore through Yorkshire (96/9) to which the Sixers surpassed in 8.5 overs.
 The Sixers were able to overcome the Lions humble score (137/9) with and over to spare before making it four-from-four with an easy 12-run win over the Indians.

 Their semi-final match against the Titans proved much more challenging.
 The Titans amassed a modest 163/5 with the Sixers needing all twenty to overs to secure the win.
-On the final delivery, Pat Cummins missed the ball entirely but the batters were able to scramble home for a bye despite Cummins colliding with the bowler.
-The final however, was in stark contrast.
-The Sixers attack, led by Josh Hazlewood bundled out the Highveld Lions for a poultry 121 runs.
+On the final delivery, Pat Cummins missed the ball entirely, but the batters were able to scramble home for a bye despite Cummins colliding with the bowler.
+The final, however, was in stark contrast.
+The Sixers' attack, led by Josh Hazlewood bundled out the Highveld Lions for a paltry 121 runs.
 They only needed 12.3 to blast home the runs with Michael Lumb thumping an unbeaten 82 runs.

 Regular season

-The Sixers season ended in bitter disappointment, winning only two games and coming second last on the ladder.
+The Sixers' season ended in bitter disappointment, winning only two games and coming second last on the ladder.
 They did not qualify for the finals series.

 2013–2014: BBL03

-In what was effectively a very good regular season (only losing one of eight games) and coming second on the ladder the Sixers were left to rue what might have been as they were once again beaten by the Perth Scorchers in the semi-finals.
-In a rain-effected match, the Sixers target was reduced to 54 in 5 overs and the seemingly impossible target was realized when they fell short at 6/48.
+In what was effectively a very good regular season (only losing one of eight games) and coming second on the ladder, the Sixers were left to rue what might have been, as they were once again beaten by the Perth Scorchers in the semi-finals.
+In a rain-affected match, the Sixers' target was reduced to 54 in five overs, and the seemingly impossible target was realized when they fell short at 6/48.